susan-shu-c/tale/_posts/2019-12-14-intense-public-speaking-schedule.md

 1. Have slides so dense with words that the audience struggles to choose between reading the slides, or hearing you talk, to the point they fail to do either of them, or space out.
 I've heard talks like this where I felt it was a massive waste of everyone's time.
 I might as well read the slides at home.
 This style is common in lecture halls (and why I skipped class so often), but they don't belong in more public settings or to a mixed (e.g. technical and business mix) setting.
 2. The speaker reads the slides verbatim - not feeling like a talk.
 Same as the previous point, I might as well read the slides at home if the talking portion isn't giving the audience any value for the time they spend physically getting to, and being in that auditorium.

 So, what do these points have to do with my tactic of making the slides?
-I guess my point is that, in order to not waste my own time and the audience's time, the communication part has to be well executed.
+My point is that, in order to not waste my own time and the audience's time, the communication has to be well executed.
 This means my words and slides should compliment and enhance each other so that the above 2 time-wasters don't happen.
-And, the more the above 2 time-wasters happen, the less the audience can understand my talk, and the less they walk away remembering my key points, which are the reasons I spent all that time preparing for the talks in the first place!
+The more the above 2 time-wasters happen, the less the audience can understand my talk, and the less they walk away remembering my key points, which are the reasons I spent all that time preparing for the talks in the first place!

-I'm not going to go into PowerPoint basics here, but I went to a [PrezExpert](https://www.prezexpert.com/){:target="_blank"} training, a full day workshop, courtesy of my workplace.
+I went to a [PrezExpert](https://www.prezexpert.com/){:target="_blank"} training, a full day workshop, courtesy of my workplace.
 For a person that never liked making slides before, it was life-changing.
 I started to think of slides as complimentary to my talks, not something to get over with as soon as possible.
 The time spent on slides has **incredible return on investment**.
 They really matter for helping the audience understand me, be it a business or technical or mixed topic difficulty.

-My main tips are:
+My main tips for making presentation slides that enhance a talk are:

 ### Use headers to drive home the point of each slide